dexie/dexie-website/docs/Table/Table.add().md

 Add given object to store.
 If an object with the same primary key already exist, the operation will fail and returned promise [catch()](/docs/Promise/Promise.catch()) callback will be called with the error object.
 If the operation succeeds, the returned promise [then()](/docs/Promise/Promise.then()) callback receives the result of the `add` request on the object store, the id of the inserted object.

-The optional second *key* argument must only be used if your table uses [non-inbound keys](https://dexie.org/docs/inbound#example-of-non-inbound-primary-key).
-If providing the key argument on a table with [inbound](https://dexie.org/docs/inbound) keys, the operation will fail and the returned promise will be a rejection.
+The optional second *key* argument must only be used if your table uses [outbound keys](/docs/inbound#examples-of-outbound-primary-key).
+If providing the key argument on a table with [inbound](/docs/inbound) keys, the operation will fail and the returned promise will be a rejection.

 ### See Also